Jason2Brownlee/CleanFixedQuakeC/README.md

 1. Checkout the code.
 	1. `git clone https://github.com/Jason2Brownlee/CleanFixedQuakeC.git`
 	2. `cd CleanFixedQuakeC`
-2. Configure your QuakeC compiler (e.g. assumes you have qcc).
+2. Configure your QuakeC compiler (e.g. assumes you have access to a compiler).
 	1. Set `QCCNAME`, `QCCCOMPILER`, and `QCFLAGS` in `makefile`
 3. Create a release.
 	1. `make dist`